austinlparker/otel-todo/README.md

           name: otel-collector-config-vol
 ```

 There's a lot going on here, so let's talk about it in parts.
 The Collector deployment has three main components - a `ConfigMap` to store the collector's configuration, a `Deployment` to configure the pod, and a `Service` to expose it to the world.
-You can learn more about the configuration at the [GitHub repository](https://github.com/open-telemetry/opentelemetry-collector) for the collector, but we're
+You can learn more about the configuration at the [GitHub repository](https://github.com/open-telemetry/opentelemetry-collector) for the collector, so we're not going to dwell on it much other than to discuss the important parts of the `ConfigMap`.

+The collector functions by exposing _receivers_, which are endpoints that can collect telemetry data in a variety of formats.
+That telemetry can be transformed by _processors_ -- we use these to batch and queue exports in this case, but other options exist.
+The collector itself has several _extensions_ that provide useful functionality, such as health checks or zPages to collect diagnostic information.
+Finally, the collector has _exporters_ which transmit telemetry to analysis and storage service(s).

+In this case, we're registring an OTLP (OpenTeLemetry Protocol) receiver which will listen for data from our front and backend services.
+That data will be processed in batches, before being exported to Lightstep.
+We also set up a logging exporter that will print information to `stdout` when traces are received, allowing us to easily spot check that we're receiving telemetry from our services.

 ## Run The Application

+At this point, you're ready to run your application